jlink-blog/jlink-blog.github.io/_posts/2025-11-04-to-gen-or-not-to-gen.md

 but under no circumstances should it be in a way that benefits a small group and harms the majority.

 The crux of the matter is that ethical behaviour does not come for free.
-Ethics are neither efficient nor do they enhance your profit.
+Ethics are neither efficient nor do they enhance your economic profit.
 That means that by acting according to your values you will, at some point, have to give something up.
 If you're not willing to do that, you don't have values - just opinions.